learn-co-students/technical-coach-managing-your-schedule-learn-experts-testing-batch/README.md

 ## Swapping a Shift

 * Log into WhenIWork
-* Go to `My Schedule`
+* Click on your profile icon and go to to `My Schedule`
 * Click on the shift you'd like to swap, then select `Swap Shift`
 * Select the shifts you'd like to trade, add a message, then click `Initiate Swap`.
 This will message anyone on those shifts with a request to trade shifts.

-If you want better or more immediate visibility on the swap request, send an email to [learnexperts@flatironschool.com](mailto:learnexperts@flatironschool.com) letting everyone know that you're looking to the shift.If you're looking for a swap, and a reply comes in, make sure to reply-all and let everyone know if that exchange works or does not work for you (so people know if they should keep going after this shift).
+If you want better or more immediate visibility on the swap request, send an email to [learnexperts@flatironschool.com](mailto:learnexperts@flatironschool.com) letting everyone know that you're looking to swap the shift.
+If you're looking for a swap, and a reply comes in, make sure to reply-all and let everyone know if that exchange works or does not work for you (so people know if they should keep going after this shift).
 Make sure you confirm the swap on WhenIWork!

 *Note: Until a shift is successfully swapped, you are still responsible for it.*